-- Biological researcher Helen Fisher's 2005 fMRI study on couples in love proved that romantic love is primarily a motivation system that can be similar to what we experience during addiction.
+- Biological researcher Helen Fisher's 2005 fMRI study on couples in love found that romantic love is primarily a motivation system that can be similar to what we experience during addiction.

 - Cognitive scientists at MIT explain that we experience peak processing and memory power at around age 18.
 We experience a lot of firsts (such as our first love) at a time when our brains are still developing or reaching this processing peak.

-- These emotional and hormonal imprints of first love (at a time when our brains are in such an important growing stage or peak) cause life-long effects not only to our psyche but our biology as well.
+- These emotional and hormonal imprints of first love (at a time when our brains are in such an important growing stage or peak) cause life-long effects not only to our psyche but also to our biology.

-A 2005 study by biological anthropologist Helen Fisher concluded that romantic love is primarily a motivation system, rather than an emotion (or set of emotions).
-This was proven using fMRI (functional magnetic resonance imaging) to study the brains of people who are in love.
+A 2005 study by biological anthropologist Helen Fisher found that romantic love is primarily a motivation system, rather than an emotion (or set of emotions).
+Fisher and others have supported this finding by using fMRI (functional magnetic resonance imaging) to study the brains of people who are in love.

-What happens in your brain when you fall in love (according to 2017 Harvard Medical School research):
+So, what happens in your brain when you fall in love?
+According to 2017 Harvard Medical School research:

 - Oxytocin, which is considered the “love hormone” responsible for our feelings of attachment and intimacy, is released.